 Dalian University of Technology (DUT), China

-- June 2023: Organized the ICRA 2023 Workshop on Scalable Autonomous Driving
+- June 2023: Organized the ICRA 2023 Workshop on Scalable Autonomous Driving in London, UK.

 - June 2021: Co-organized the CVPR 2021 Tutorial: Frontiers in Data-driven Autonomous Driving